mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Resist the temptation to ask freelancers to draw you a free, custom sample cartoon as part of the interview process.
 Like any profession, the people who are good don't simply give away their work.

-Clients who insist on free samples are effectively filtering out the artists who are talented enough to be choosy about the jobs they take on.
-Don't drive away your best applicants.
-Pay the cartoonists for their work.
+Good artists can be choosy about the opportunities they pursue.
+They'll simply decline jobs that require them to do free work up-front.
+Demands for free samples are a big red flag to applicants that you don't value their time.

 ## 3. Choose the right contract type for the job

 You can either pay freelancers by the hour or agree to a fixed cost per cartoon.

 * Hire on a **fixed-cost basis** if you have a clear vision of what you want.
-Define vision in the job description so that the freelancer knows that you know what you want.
 * Hire on an **hourly basis** if you don't quite know what you want and you'd like the artist to help you explore different ideas.

-If you don't know what you want, a fixed-cost contract sounds more appealing because it doesn't cost you more to ask for many diffreent options.
-This is the exact reason good cartoonists will turn down your job if they sense that you're expecting them to absorb all the risk of your indecisiveness.

 ## 4. Write a clear, thorough job description

 Invest time into writing your job posting.
 Think carefully about your job to figure out what details are relevant to a potential cartoonist and anticipate what questions they might have.

-A well-written and comprehensive job posting shows that freelancers that you're a professional and will treat the people who work with you in a capable, respectful way.
+A well-written and comprehensive job posting shows freelancers that you're a professional and will treat the people who work with you in a capable, respectful way.

 If your listing is basically, "Looking for cartoonist who draws good," it sends the message that you view artists as interchangeable cogs that crank out work on demand.
-This will only attract the most desperate, lowest quality cartoonists.
+This will only attract low-quality cartoonists who are desperate for any work.

 Even if you don't know the style that you want, you probably can decide on the technical details of the artwork, such as:

 * Purpose
-  * Will it be interspersed in a blog article?
-A new logo?
-In a book?
+  * Will it be appear in a blog article?
+Is it your new website logo?
 * Image dimensions (in pixels)
 * Color or black and white
 * Usage rights
   * Do you need the full copyright or just the right to use it once?
-  * If you're using a freelancer site like check the standard contract terms, as they may automatically give the client full rights to intellectual property (Upwork does).
+  * If you're using a freelancer site, check the standard contract terms, as they may automatically give the client full intellectual property rights (Upwork does).
 * Image format
-  * Do you just want rendered images (jpeg/png)?
-If you might edit the files later, you'll want the raw files as well.
+  * Do you just want the finished images (jpeg/png)?
+  * If you might edit the files later, you'll want the raw files as well.

 ## 5. Write personalized interview invitations

 Platforms like Upwork allow you to search for available freelancers and invite them to apply to your job.
 Take advantage of this to increase the quality of your applicant pool.

-Check potential applicants' portfolios.
+Browse the portfolios of available artists.
 If you like a particular freelancer, take a few minutes to write them a personalized note explaining what you like about their work and why you think they might be a good match for your job.

-This demonstrates to the freelancer that you have respect for their craft.
-You're not the jerk who will expect them to churn out artwork as if they're on a factory line.
+If you shotgun out a bunch of generic, spam invitations, expect to receive boring, low-effort applications in response.
+Personalized invitations incentivize the applicants to take the time to understand your project and articulate how they can help you.

 ## 6. Consider total cost